25prabhu10/notes/docs/Languages/JavaScript/React/React.md

   This syntax may as well be deprecated in near future.
   :::

+- `displayName`: This string property is used in debugging messages.

 ### Rendering React Components

 Once a React element is created, we need a way to display it in the browser. **ReactDOM** contains the tools necessary to render React elements in the browser.